-- 4.11 Even the landless poor can benefit when rights are secure.
-Owners with insecure rights are frequently reluctant to rent their land, fearing that a tenant may try to assert a claim to the property.
-Many will thus let their land lay fallow rather than risk leasing it to a household wanting to work it.
-Alternatively, they will rent it only to those they know well.
-In either case, productivity suffers because the rural poor-less likely to be a part of the owner's social circle-are denied access to land.
-In the Dominican Republic the effect of securing owners' rights increased the number of plots leased out by 21 percent, with 17 percent more households obtaining access to land.
+Many will thus let their land lie fallow rather than risk leasing it to a household wanting to work it, or they will rent it only to those they know well.
+In either case productivity suffers because the rural poor-less likely to be a part of the owner's social circle-are denied access to land.17 In the Dominican Republic the effect of securing owners' rights increased the number of plots leased out by 21 percent, with 17 percent more households obtaining access to land.
 Poor households realized the largest share of benefits.
-The percentage of poor tenants increased by 40 percent and the actual area rented to them grew by 67 percent.16 - 4.12 Titling benefits both individual landholders, through investment incentives and credit access, and the community at large, through its impact on growth and poverty reduction.
+The percentage of poor tenants increased by 40 percent, and the actual area rented to them grew by 67 percent.18

+Securing rights benefits both individual landholders, through investment incentives and credit access, and the community at large, through its impact on growth and poverty reduction.
 While the price governments charge for titling services should reflect this mix of public and private benefits, that price should not be inflated because of red tape or demands for "unofficial" payments by registry staff.
-Maintaining monopolies over surveyors, notaries, and other professionals that prepare the necessary documentation can also boost costs and so deter registration.
-In Russia surveyor fees equal to two years of the minimum wage keep many from registering their property.17 In Peru the key to titling urban land belonging to the poor and near-poor was breaking the notaries' monopoly over drafting deeds. - 4.13 Maintain an effective titling program.
-Governments can improve the security of land title by maintaining an efficient land registry, something becoming easier with advances in computer technology.
-But even this straightforward measure can face challenges.
+Maintaining monopolies over surveyors, notaries, and other professionals who prepare the necessary documentation can also boost costs and so deter registration.
+In Russia surveyor fees equal to two years of the minimum wage keep many from registering their property.19 In Peru the key to titling urban land belonging to the poor and near-poor was breaking the notaries' monopoly over drafting deeds.

+Maintain an effective titling program.
+Governments can improve the security of land title by maintaining an efficient land registry, something becoming easier with advances in computer technology (see box 2.16).
+Even this straightforward measure can face challenges.

-- 4.14 First, the cost of issuing initial titles can be significant, particularly when a large percentage of land is untitled, as is the case in many developing and transition economies.
+First, the cost of issuing initial titles can be significant, particularly when a large percentage of land is untitled, as is the case in many developing countries.
 Conflicting claims may need to be resolved, boundaries determined, and accurate maps drawn.
-In recent World Bank-supported projects the unit cost of a title or first registration ranged from \$9.90 in Moldova to \$24.40 in Indonesia to \$1,354 in Latvia.18 - 4.15 Second, it is typically much easier to provide title to land where de facto ownership rights are recognized in the community than where titling may encroach on the claims of others.
-The programs in Thailand and Peru began by issuing titles to residents whose rights were essentially uncontested, either by other individuals or by the government.
-As support for the projects grew, and experience in administering them increased, the titling effort was extended to areas where the issues were more complex (box 4.4).
+In recent World Bank-supported projects the unit cost of a title or first registration ranged from \$9.90 in Moldova to \$24.40 in Indonesia to \$1,354 in Latvia.20

+Second, it is typically much easier to provide title to land where de facto ownership rights are recognized in the community than where titling may encroach on the claims of others.
+The programs in Peru and Thailand began by issuing titles to residents whose rights were essentially uncontested, either by other individuals or by the government.
+As support for the projects grew, and experience in administering them increased, the titling effort was extended to areas where the issues were more complex (box 4.5).